 - Individual screws, nails and other fasteners used on-site that are not part of delivered building products (and should therefore be captured in that product's carbon footprint). - Glues, sealants, caulking compounds and filling compounds used in small quantities throughout the building and not part of delivered building products.
-(This exclusion does not apply to mortars, block filling concretes and sealants used in membrane roofs.) - Doorknobs, door hinges, light switches, power sockets and other minor fittings.
+(This exclusion does not apply to mortars, block filling concretes and sealants used in membrane roofs.) - Doorknobs, door hinges, fasteners for openable windows, light switches, power sockets and other minor fittings. - Skirtings, architraves and flashings.

-Modules B1 (direct emissions) and B2 (building maintenance, including washing and repainting) can also be excluded, unless there is a reason to believe the 5% threshold would be crossed.
+Module B2 (building maintenance, including washing and repainting) can also be excluded, unless there is a reason to believe the 5% threshold would be crossed.